 Can I use both Resy and OpenTable?

 Absolutely!
 Many diners use both platforms since restaurants often partner exclusively with one or the other.
-Using a service like ReservationFinder lets you monitor both platforms in one place.
+Using a service like ReservationFinder lets you monitor both platforms (plus Tock and SevenRooms) in one place.

 Do OpenTable points expire?

-Neither native platform is particularly fast—both can have delays.
-For the fastest alerts, use a third-party service like ReservationFinder that checks around the clock.
+Neither native platform is particularly fast—both Resy Notify and OpenTable Notify Me send mass alerts to all waiting users simultaneously.
+For the fastest alerts, use a third-party service like ReservationFinder that checks around the clock and typically detects openings before either platform sends its notification.